acornamr/acorn-dashboard/inst/acorn/www/markdown/faq.md

 ### Deduplication of culture / bacterial isolate data

-By patient-episode

-This filter restricts to the first isolation of each species by specimen type and patient infection episode.
+**By patient-episode.** This filter restricts to the first isolation of each species by specimen type and patient infection episode.
 For example, if E. coli was isolated from three blood cultures and one urine culture during a single CAI episode, the filter would select just the first blood culture isolate and the urine culture isolate.

-By patient ID
+**By patient ID**.
 This filter restricts to the first isolation of each species by patient, specimen type, and infection category (CAI or HAI).
 For example, if a patient was admitted two times during the surveillance period and had two episodes of community-acquired E. coli urosepsis (two E. coli urine cultures and one E. coli bacteraemia) and one hospital acquired E. coli bacteraemia secondary to a surgical complication, the filter would select just the earliest isolate from each specimen type and infection category (i.e. the E. coli from the first positive urine culture and the first positive blood culture [CAI] plus the E. coli from the first positive blood culture [HAI]).

 ### Antimicrobial resistance reporting

 Class-level resistance to fluoroquinolones, 3rd generation cephalosporins, and carbapenems is calculated automatically for selected target organisms.
 Organism appropriate AST results are combined such that if any drug in the group is resistant, then the class is labelled resistant.
 Results of extended spectrum beta-lactamase and carbapenemase tests are included.
 For this calculation, the intermediate category is counted as susceptible, thus providing a conservative estimate of resistance.
 Where included in the laboratory testing repertoire and data file, results of beta-lactamase and inducible clindamycin testing are incorporated into reporting of beta-lactam (penicillin / ampicillin) and macrolide susceptibility results.
 Meningitis and non-meningitis breakpoints are reported separately for Streptococcus pneumoniae and penicillin, ceftriaxone, and cefotaxime.

 ### Blood culture contaminants

 It is possible to remove bacterial species which have a high probability of being a skin contaminant from the microbiology organism lists and tables.
 The following genera / species are considered contaminants:
 Blood cultures with of growth of >= 1 contaminant organism are labelled as contaminated, irrespective of growth of pathogens.